Kinross Gold Corp. (KGC) Shares Down Despite Recent Market Volatility - News Heater

-Kinross Gold Corp.
-(NYSE: KGC) has seen a decline in its stock price by -1.74 in relation to its previous close of 6.05.
-However, the company has experienced a -3.49% decline in its stock price over the last five trading sessions.
+The stock of Kinross Gold Corp.
+(NYSE: KGC) has decreased by -0.87 when compared to last closing price of 5.76.
+Despite this, the company has experienced a -6.09% fall in its stock price over the last five trading sessions.
 InvestorPlace reported 2024-01-02 that The beginning of the year is a good time for some portfolio rejig.
 I would look at further strengthening my positions among blue-chip dividend stocks.

 Is It Worth Investing in Kinross Gold Corp.
 (NYSE: KGC) Right Now?

 The price-to-earnings ratio for Kinross Gold Corp.
-(NYSE: KGC) is 30.22x, which is above its average ratio.
-Moreover, the 36-month beta value for KGC is 1.14.
-Analysts have varying opinions on the stock, with 11 analysts rating it as a “buy,” 0 as “overweight,” 6 as “hold,” and 1 as “sell.”
+(NYSE: KGC) is above average at 29.03x.
+The 36-month beta value for KGC is also noteworthy at 1.17.
+There are mixed opinions on the stock, with 11 analysts rating it as a “buy,” 0 rating it as “overweight,” 6 rating it as “hold,” and 1 rating it as “sell.”

 Sponsored

-The average price recommended by analysts for Kinross Gold Corp.
-(KGC) is $9.06, which is $0.69 above the current market price.
-The public float for KGC is 1.22B and currently, short sellers hold a 1.80% of that float.
-On January 02, 2024, KGC’s average trading volume was 13.58M shares.
+The average price estimated by analysts for KGC is $9.05, which is $0.94 above than the current price.
+The public float for KGC is 1.22B, and at present, short sellers hold a 1.80% of that float.
+The average trading volume of KGC on January 08, 2024 was 13.67M shares.

 KGC’s Market Performance

-KGC stock saw an increase of -3.49% in the past week, with a monthly gain of 0.93% and a quarterly increase of 36.35%.
-The volatility ratio for the week is 2.36%, and the volatility levels for the last 30 days are 2.73% for Kinross Gold Corp.
+KGC stock saw a decrease of -6.09% in the past week, with a monthly decline of -1.38% and a quarterly a decrease of 27.74%.
+The volatility ratio for the week is 2.95%, and the volatility levels for the last 30 days are 2.90% for Kinross Gold Corp.
 (KGC).
-The simple moving average for the last 20 days is -0.57% for KGC stock, with a simple moving average of 17.12% for the last 200 days.
+The simple moving average for the past 20 days is -4.33% for KGC’s stock, with a 11.92% simple moving average for the past 200 days.

-Volatility was left at 2.73%, however, over the last 30 days, the volatility rate increased by 2.36%, as shares surge +0.21% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +10.85% upper at present.
+Volatility was left at 2.90%, however, over the last 30 days, the volatility rate increased by 2.95%, as shares sank -3.06% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +5.94% upper at present.

 Stock Fundamentals for KGC